Home

 Editor’s Pick

-🔥 DeFi News: Hyperliquid, Aave V4, Stablecoins and MiCA Reshape the Market
+🔥 DeFi News: Hyperliquid, Aave V4, Robinhood Chain and Stablecoins Reshape the Market

 Hyperliquid remains one of the strongest examples of this shift.
-The platform continues to dominate the perpetual DEX narrative, with roughly $250 billion in 30-day perpetual volume, around $9.3 billion in open interest and more than $4.7 trillion in cumulative perpetual volume.
+The platform continues to dominate the perpetual DEX narrative, with open interest around $10.3 billion on Hyperliquid L1 and daily perpetual volume still measured in billions of dollars.
 This confirms that on-chain derivatives are no longer a niche experiment.
 They are now one of the most active segments of decentralized finance.

 At the same time, Aave V4 is live on Ethereum with its hub-and-spoke lending architecture.
 This matters because DeFi lending is becoming more complex.
 Stablecoins, liquid staking tokens, restaking assets, RWAs and wrapped Bitcoin products all require different risk models, isolated parameters and more flexible liquidity routing.

-Stablecoins remain at the heart of decentralized finance news.
-Total stablecoin market capitalization is now around the $317–318 billion zone, with USDT close to $185 billion and USDC close to $74 billion.
-Even after short-term contractions, stablecoins remain the main liquidity layer for trading, lending, payments, tokenization and cross-border settlement.
+Stablecoins remain at the heart of the latest DeFi news.
+Total stablecoin market capitalization is now around the $311–312 billion zone, with USDT dominance close to 59%.
+Stablecoins remain the main liquidity layer for trading, lending, payments, tokenization and cross-border settlement.

 Security Watch

-A critical bug was discovered in Zcash’s Orchard shielded pool by security researcher Taylor Hornby during an audit commissioned by Shielded Labs.
+The Zcash Orchard vulnerability remains a major warning.
+A critical bug was discovered in Zcash’s Orchard shielded pool during an audit commissioned by Shielded Labs.
 The vulnerability could theoretically have allowed unlimited undetectable counterfeit ZEC inside the privacy pool.

 The story became even more important because artificial intelligence helped the audit process.
 This case shows that AI may become a powerful tool for blockchain security, cryptographic review and vulnerability detection.